Hawaiian Chicken

 Juicy chicken, pineapples, and bell peppers simmer to perfection in a delicious sweet, tangy, and savory sauce that will everyone reach for seconds.

-Why This Hawaiian Chicken Recipe Works
+Hawaiian Chicken Recipe Highlights

-FLAVORFUL - The combination of sweet pineapple, savory sauce, and succulent chicken makes this dish a flavor explosion.
-It's sweet, a bit tangy, and savory.
+- FLAVORFUL – The combination of sweet pineapple, savory sauce, and succulent chicken makes this dish a flavor explosion.
+It’s sweet, a bit tangy, and savory.

-EASY TO PREPARE - With minimal prep and cook time, this dish is perfect for busy weeknights.
-And if you're really busy, you can always use your slow cooker for a quick set-it-and-forget-it meal.
+- EASY TO PREPARE – With minimal prep and cook time, this dish is perfect for busy weeknights.
+And if you’re busy, you can always use your slow cooker for a quick set-it-and-forget-it meal.

 Please check the recipe card below for a detailed, printable ingredient list.